Fermionic decay of charged Higgs boson in low mass region in Georgi Machacek Model: Theoretical constraints and LHC data

+First, we consider the theoretical constraints given in the Eqs. (\ref{eq:unitarity}, \ref{eq:stability}) that restrict the quartic couplings $\l_i$s of the scalar potential, which are shown by the blue points in the Fig.\ (\ref{fig:overlapped}).
+We fixed the upper limit of $m_3$ at $160$ GeV.
+The expression of $m_3$ given in the Eq.\ (\ref{eq:m3m5}) shows that this puts a limit on $M_1$ in turn.
+We varied the other trilinear co-efficient $M_2$ in a selected range of [-1000,1000] GeV.
+Also, the triplet VEV $v_2$ is varied between [$0,60$] GeV and the doublet VEV $v_1$ is varied accordingly (see Eq.\ \ref{eq:v1v2}).
+So, one can say in some sense that besides the quartic couplings $\lambda_i$s, the trilinear co-efficients $M_{1,2}$ and the VEVs $v_{1,2}$ also acquire limits.
+Now, the expressions of $m_5$ (Eq.\ \ref{eq:m3m5}) and $m_H$ (Eq.\ \ref{eq:mhmH}) show that these masses depend on the $\lambda_i$s, $M_{1,2}$ and the VEVs.
+Therefore, fixing these parameters also puts some limits on $m_5$ and $m_H$ and this can be seen from the Fig.\ (\ref{fig:overlapped}).

 Next, we consider the LHC data at $\sqrt{s}=$13 TeV, which are depicted by the violet points in the plots of the Fig.\ (\ref{fig:overlapped}).
 No limit is offered on the masses and the trilinear coefficients $M_1$ and $M_2$ by the LHC data.
 But, we get a prominent allowed region in the $\sin{\a}-v_2$ plane from these data, which is mainly due to the inclusion of the charged scalars in the loop for the decay channel $h\rightarrow \gamma \gamma$.
+If the contribution of the charged scalars $H_3^{\pm},\, H_5^{\pm},\, {\rm and}\, H_5^{\pm\pm}$ are not considered in the $h\rightarrow \gamma \gamma$ decay, then we get the red points in addition to the violet points in the Fig.\ (\ref{fig:overlapped}) which obey the LHC data.
 Mainly negative values and some small positive values ($<0.15$) of $\sin{\a}$ are admitted by the LHC data.
-For $v_2>10$ GeV, no positive values od $\sin{\a}$ is allowed and for $v_2>20$ GeV, a further narrow region is allowed in this plane.
+For $v_2>10$ GeV, no positive values of $\sin{\a}$ is allowed and for $v_2>20$ GeV, a further narrow region is allowed in this plane.

-It should be clear from the above discussion, that, the theoretical constraints or the LHC data alone cannot curb the parameter space, and hence we are to consider both of them simultaneously, which we show in the plots of the Fig.\ \ref{fig:overlapped} by the points in the region overlapped by both of the blue and violet points.
-For instance, consider the $v_2-m_H$ plane, where, though the LHC data do not put any limit on $m_H$, the theoretical constraints admit the value of $m_H$ upto $700$ GeV.
+It should be clear from the above discussion, that, the theoretical constraints or the LHC data alone cannot curb the parameter space, and hence we are to consider both of them simultaneously, which we show in the plots of the Fig.\ \ref{fig:overlapped} by the dark-green points.
 The plots in the Fig.\ \ref{fig:overlapped} clearly admit that, though the limits on the masses ($m_H, m_3, m_5$) and the trilinear couplings ($M_1, M_2$) are mainly arising due to the adoption of the theoretical constraints, the limits on the triplet VEV $v_2$ and $\sin {\a}$ are direct consequence of the application of the LHC data.